rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 -   risks to children and young people
 -   risks to families
 -   risks to the workforce
--   national guidance on social distancing and hygiene
+-   guidance on social distancing and hygiene
 -   statutory responsibilities, including safeguarding

 Staff and their managers are best placed to make professional judgements